aws-neuron/transformers-neuronx/README.md

 1. The number of attention heads needs to be divisible by the tensor-parallelism degree.
 2. The total data size of model weights and key-value caches needs to be smaller than 16 GB times the tensor-parallelism degree.
-3. Currently, the Neuron runtime supports tensor-parallelism degrees 1, 2, 8, and 32.
+3. Currently, the Neuron runtime supports tensor-parallelism degrees 1, 2, 8,
+and 32 on Trn1 and supports tensor-parallelism degrees 1, 2, 4, 8, and 24 on Inf2.

 Some examples: